daanjj/ThermoClinicEventsAdmin/README.md

 *   `EventsAndForms.js`: Manages the synchronization of data between the Google Sheet, Google Calendar, and Google Forms dropdowns.
 *   `ParticipantLists.js`: Powers the feature for generating participant list reports.
 *   `ExcelImport.js`: A self-contained feature for importing participant data from Excel files.
-*   `Archiving.js`: Dedicated to the automated archiving process for old clinics.
+*   `Archiving.js`: Dedicated to the automated archiving process for old clinics with participant data preservation.
+*   `VersionHistoryRecovery.js`: Comprehensive system for recovering participant data from spreadsheet version history and archives.
 *   `Utils.js`: Contains generic helper functions (like logging, date formatting, and authorization) used across the entire project.
 *   `*.html`: HTML files that define the user interface for custom dialogs (e.g., Mail Merge, Participant Lists).